-'The Girls' Is A Fictional "True Crime" Podcast Based On The New YA Novel 'Sadie' & It's Unlike Anything You've Heard Before
+This "True Crime" Podcast Is Based On A YA Novel & It's Unlike Anything You've Heard Before

 "It begins, as so many stories do, with a dead girl," or so says West McCray in the introduction of The Girls, a brand new podcast adapted from Courtney Summers's forthcoming YA novel, Sadie, which comes out on Sept.
 4. That's right, this is a whole new style of book adaptation and/or viral marketing.
 Let me explain.